bitrix24/b24restdocs/api-reference/landing/demos/landing-demos-get-list.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}